davea42/tsearch-code/README.md

 in any context.

 ## Interface oddities
-For almost all users a struct (lets call it MYSTR)  has to be malloc'd and filled in, whether for tfind, tdelete ,tsearch.
+For almost all users a struct (lets call it MYSTR)  has to be malloc'd and filled in, whether for tfind, tdelete, or tsearch.

 It's not really easy to understand precisely what any call did.
     tfind:
         non-null returns: success, action succeeded
             The returned pointer to a MYSTR is the value.
             Free MYSTR
         null returns: Not found.
             Free MYSTR

     tsearch:
         null return means an error occurred.
             Free MYSTR
         non-null return
            if the returnval == MYSTR:
                tsearch success - added record
                So do not free MYSTR!
            else
                tsearch success - record already in tree so nothing added or changed.
                Free MYSTR.

     tdelete:
         If the passed-in pointer to the root pointer now points to a NULL value the tree is now empty.
-   This information is of marginal value. non-null return
+            This information is of marginal value.
+        non-null return
              success, action succeeded
              The return value is not very useful, its content is not easily described.
              Free MYSTR
         Null return:
              Fail due to internal error or improper argument.
              Or it means the delete suceeded and the tree is now empty.
              free MYSTR

 When using the hash search, tdelete return of Null does not necessarily mean the tree (well, we